-The purpose and scope of this fire management plan is to provide a blueprint for protecting the natural environment of the Preserve to the greatest extent possible against both wildfire and also damage from suppression activities, while at the same time providing safety to neighboring vulnerable assets at risk.
+The purpose and scope of this fire management plan is to provide a blueprint for protecting the natural environment of the Preserve to the greatest extent possible against wildfire and damage from wildfire suppression activities, while at the same time providing safety to neighboring vulnerable assets at risk.
 This Preserve was selected for purchase by the OCTA in large part because it contains very high-quality natural resources.
 Consequently, preserving those resources is a top priority for OCTA.
-The aim of this plan is that it be easy to implement, be followed by county and state officials, reinforce funding requests, and cultivate strong partnerships.
+The goals of the plan are that it be easy to implement, be followed by county and state officials, reinforce funding requests, and cultivate strong partnerships.